Insurance Issues in Truck Accident Cases

 After a serious truck accident, your first priority is to get better and return to your normal lifestyle.
 But it can be difficult to resume your routine daily activities, especially when the truck company’s insurance keeps trying to contact you.

 At Harvey L. Walner & Associates, Ltd., your well being is our priority.
-Our attorneys are dedicated to your case, and dedicated to you and your speedy recovery.
+Our Chicago truck accident lawyers are dedicated to your case, and dedicated to you and your speedy recovery.
 We pride ourselves in providing you with personal service that goes beyond the office setting.

 Serious truck accidents often lead to an extensive investigation by the truck company and its insurance.
 If you were involved in a truck accident and became injured, take detailed notes and makes copies of them and any other documentation.
 Obtain the truck company information, because if you were injured by the truck driver’s reckless behavior, their insurance company will attempt to minimize its payout to you.
 Having all the evidence handy is the first step to protect yourself.